openid/connect/openid-4-verifiable-presentations/openid-4-verifiable-presentations-1_0.md

 When the Verifier has not pre-registered, it may pass its metadata to the AS in the Authorization Request.

 No registration response is returned.
-A successful Authorization Response implicitly indicates that the client metadata parameters were accepted.
+A successful Authorization Response implicitly indicates that the Client metadata parameters were accepted.

 #### `client_id` equals `redirect_uri` {#simplest-registration}